developmentseed/cdk-rds-bastion-host/README.md

 ## How it works

 At time of deployment, this codebase will look up the RDS Instance by the identifier provided as an environment variable `DB_INSTANCE_IDENTIFIER` and will deploy a bastion host along with updating thee RDS Instance's security to permit incomming traffic from the bastion host.
-The bastion host will be placed in a _private subnet_, thereby only permitting connections via the [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).
+The bastion host will be placed in a public subnet and be assigned an Elastic IP address.
+At startup the user-provided `userdata.yaml` [cloud-config](https://cloudinit.readthedocs.io/en/latest/) file will be run, creating system user in order to allow SSH access.

 Further information about this pattern of connection can be found here: [Deploy bastion hosts into private subnets with AWS CDK](https://aws.amazon.com/blogs/infrastructure-and-automation/deploy-bastion-hosts-into-private-subnets-with-aws-cdk/)